Meet the Candidates

 Here is a list of Republican candidates starting with state legislative offices.
 Scroll down and click on the websites to learn about state house candidates, county office candidates, and judicial candidates.

 Bonnie Abadie is running for HD 102 which covers portions of Dallas, Garland, and Richardson, Texas.
 Bonnie plans to bring her expertise as a business owner to the Texas House.
-Bonnie and her husband own North Texas Martial Arts, own a short-term vacation rental in Palestine, TX and have volunteered in schools and scouts even after their boys graduated.
-Her priorities are securing elections, senior citizen care, medical freedoms, term limits, auditing the budget, and helping save taxpayers billions in bond interest.
+Bonnie and her husband own North Dallas Martial Arts, own a short-term vacation rental in Palestine, TX and have volunteered in schools and scouts even after their boys graduated.
+Her number one priority is education, returning to a classical education with pencil, pen, paper, and textbooks reducing the use of technology by students.
+Also, eliminating most of the STAAR Testing to have teachers teaching the units and having exams covering those units.

 Morgan Meyer is running for re-election for Texas House District 10, which includes the Park Cities, Uptown, Downtown, Bluffview, Preston Hollow, Lakewood and Lake Highlands.
 Morgan is the Chair of the Ways and Means Committee and the July 2025 Flooding Events, General Investigation and he is a committee member of the House Administration.
 Morgan’s priorities are to implement safer communities and lower taxes.